squalou/google-chat-linux/README.md

 See full [CHANGELOG](./CHANGELOG.md).

+5.14.1-1

+* electron 14
+* support native filechooser instead of GTK only ! [see here](README.md/#support-native-filechooser)

 5.12.14-1

-Details about systray click behaiour and google account login page.
+Details about systray click behaviour and google account login page.

 5.12.13-2